≡ Menu

 Can I still get coverage if my life insurance application is denied due to a mental health condition?

-Yes, there are still options available, such as guaranteed issue life insurance, or reapplying in the future if the individual’s condition improves.
-It’s important to work with a knowledgeable professional to determine the best course of action.
+Yes, options are still available, such as guaranteed issue life insurance or reapplying if the individual’s condition improves.
+Working with a knowledgeable professional is important to determine the best course of action.

 Can I still get life insurance coverage if I am taking medication for my mental health condition?